Skip to content

 curl http://localhost:8080/setClient?c=true

-Since the current demo does not start the client service, subsequent calls to the gateway interface will result in errors.
+In the current demo, the client service is not started, so subsequent calls to the gateway interface will result in exceptions.

-2. Go to Guance to view trace information.
-According to the sampling rule, if an error occurs, all errors are fully sampled.
+2. Go to Guance to check trace information.
+According to the sampling rule, if an exception occurs, all exceptions will be fully sampled.

 Span Count Usage